September 22, 2025

 The revival of rhodium and ruthenium is fundamentally a supply-constrained story, particularly given that both metals are primarily by-products of platinum and palladium mining, mainly concentrated in South Africa.
 This country accounts for over 80% of the global mine supply of rhodium and ruthenium, creating a significant risk due to this lack of diversification.

 Production in South Africa has faced consistent challenges.
 One major issue has been load shedding, where power outages from the state utility, Eskom, have intermittently halted mining activities.
 Additionally, operational restructuring has posed problems as labor disputes and safety concerns have led to mine closures, resulting in lower output.
-This situation has also prompted a shift to different ore bodies that have varying profiles of platinum group metals (PGMs).
+This situation has also prompted a shift to different ore bodies with varying profiles of platinum-group metals (PGMs).

 Another crucial source of supply comes from recycling autocatalyst scrap, yet this flow has significantly declined.
-In 2024, it is estimated that the total recycled supply of rhodium fell by over 15%.
-Several factors contributed to this decline, including longer vehicle ownership cycles and decreased scrap availability, a situation exacerbated by the impacts of the pandemic.
+In 2024, the total recycled supply of rhodium is estimated to have fallen by over 15%.
+Several factors contributed to this decline, including longer vehicle ownership cycles and reduced scrap availability, a situation exacerbated by the pandemic’s impacts.

 Geopolitical & ESG Risk Map

 The PGM supply chain faces a variety of challenges stemming from geopolitical and environmental, social, and governance (ESG) risks.
-One significant issue arises from geopolitical tensions, particularly concerning Russia, the world's second-largest producer of PGMs.
-Following international sanctions, the flow of PGMs from Russia has been redirected, primarily towards new markets like China.
-This shift has introduced a host of logistical and pricing complexities that complicate the supply chain further.
+One significant issue arises from geopolitical tensions, particularly concerning Russia, the world’s second-largest producer of PGMs.
+Following international sanctions, the flow of PGMs from Russia has been redirected, primarily to new markets such as China.
+This shift has introduced a host of logistical and pricing complexities, further complicating the supply chain.

-In addition to geopolitical challenges, PGM miners in South Africa are increasingly under pressure from investors to enhance their ESG performance.
-Key areas of concern include carbon emissions across all scopes, water stewardship, and the safety of labor practices.
+In addition to geopolitical challenges, PGM miners in South Africa are under increasing pressure from investors to improve their ESG performance.
+Key areas of concern include carbon emissions across all scopes, water stewardship, and labor safety.
 Furthermore, the hydrogen value chain, which relies on ruthenium, is also coming under scrutiny, with Life Cycle Assessments being conducted to evaluate its overall environmental impact.
-These ESG pressures highlight the urgent need for improvements in sustainability within the PGM mining sector.
+These ESG pressures highlight the urgent need for sustainability improvements in the PGM mining sector.

 Conclusion